AI-Planning/autoscale/README.md

 Generation for Classical Planning" by Álvaro Torralba, Jendrik Seipp and Silvan Sievers.

+* Directory "autoscale" contains the main scripts for optimizing and selecting sequences.

-* Directory "optimization" contains the main bulk of the experiment scripts for all phases of the instance generation approach described in the paper.
+* Directory "experiments" contains the main bulk of the experiment scripts for all phases of the instance generation approach described in the paper.
 See usage instructions below.